maxime-tremblay/apex-plugin-dialogsuccessmessage/README.md

 ### Component Attribute
 - **Close Notification Text** - Close Notification Text (Default: Close Notification)
+- **Override Message** - Used to override the close dialog message (can also be used to show a custom message not triggerred by a dialog closed)
+  - Yes
+  - No
+- **Notification Message** - Message to display (Only available when `Override Message = Yes`)

 ## How to use
 Taking for granted that you have a page calling a modal page and that it's closing using a Close Dialog Process with a Success Message.